 Southern pine beetle extends its distribution to Long Island.
 NY Times.
-How does the coldest night affect southern pine beetles.
+Ayres powerpoint file from talk at Bayard Cutting Arboretum on 12 Feb '15, How the coldest night affects southern pine beetles.
 More on consequences of climate change for biotic disturbances in North American forests.

 A story about a beetle.
 Outstanding video by Milo Johnson (Dartmouth '13) about the biology and management of the southern pine beetle, with special reference to NJ Pinelands.
 Features interviews with Ron Billings, Texas Forest Service, Amy Karpati, Pinelands Preservation Alliance, and Kier Klepzig and John Nowak, Southern Research Station, USDA Forest Service.